ArberSephirotheca/gpu-forward-progress-TLAPlus/README.md

 1. `OpLabelCollective` (`MCThreads.tla:1866`) waits until all threads in the dynamic block are aligned, then bumps their PCs together—mirroring Step–Label.
 2. `OpBranchCollective` (`MCThreads.tla:1545`) calls `BranchConditionalUpdateSubgroup` (`MCProgram.tla:798`) which (a) update the thread set in the child dynamic block, (b) pushes merge targets onto the merge stack, and (c) reuses existing children when reconverging at a merge block.

-Reviewers who want to follow the execution end-to-end can run `scripts/docker-run.sh --input example_shader_program/synchronization/cm.comp --out text`, open the generated `build/MCProgram.tla`, and observe how the CFG emitted for that shader instantiates these operators.
+Evaluators who want to follow the execution end-to-end can run `scripts/docker-run.sh --input example_shader_program/synchronization/cm.comp --out text`, open the generated `build/MCProgram.tla`, and observe how the CFG emitted for that shader instantiates these operators.

 ## Pre-requisites
 - [Docker](https://docs.docker.com/install/) or [Podman](https://github.com/containers/podman/blob/main/docs/tutorials/podman_tutorial.md)